alexdevero/alex-devero-blog/blog-archives/archive-18/28-01-19--getting-started-with-ruby-the-easy-way-pt3.md

-# Getting started with Ruby – The Easy Way Pt3
+# Getting Started With Ruby the Easy Way Pt3 - Data Types Pt2, Control Flow Pt1

 Ruby is dynamic, flexible and robust programming language.
 It is also very easy language to start with.
 If you are new to programming Ruby will help you start the easy way.
 Take the next step on your journey to learn Ruby.
 Learn about topics such as hashes, symbols and control flow.